Direct Implementation with Evidence: Costly Evidence

-\subsubsection{Evidence Monotonicity versus Measurability}
+\subsection{Evidence Monotonicity versus Measurability}

 Theorems \ref{hardcostly} and \ref{main_soft} approach costly evidence in different ways.
 It is natural to ask how these results compare.
 In the costly evidence setting, some articles which are unavailable are considered to have an infinite cost.
 In such a setting, measurability equates to the requirement that the set of evidence with finite cost must change between states with different social outcomes.
-This can be a strictly stronger requirement than evidence monotonicity.
-To see this, consider Example 2 of \cite{KT2012} which derives from agents having a preference for honesty.
-The example can be viewed as a case of costly evidence in which all states have the same evidence sets, but the cheapest evidence is distinct in each state. \cite{KT2012} show that this makes any social choice function evidence monotonic.
+This requirement is strictly stronger than evidence monotonicity.
+To see this, consider Example 2 of \cite{KT2012} (henceforth KT) which derives from agents having a preference for honesty.
+The example can be viewed as a case of costly evidence in which all states have the same evidence sets, but the cheapest evidence is distinct in each state.
+KT show that this makes any social choice function evidence monotonic.
 However, since there is no variation in the set of evidence with finite cost, only constant social choice functions are measurable.

-\cite{KT2012} show in their Corollary 4 that evidence monotonicity coincides with measurability in a hard evidence structure which satisfies normality and where evidence is costless when it is available.\footnote{ Note that this only holds among pairs of states which do not satisfy maskin monotonicity, for instance with state independent preferences since otherwise, evidence monotonicity may be satisfied via preference variation.} In contrast, our Theorem \ref{hardcostly} allows for hard evidence which is available and yet has a positive cost.
-In this setting, even when the evidence structure satisfies normality, there can still be social choice functions which satisfy measurability but not evidence monotonicity (under constant preference).
-To see this, consider the following evidence structure:
+KT show in their Corollary 4 that evidence monotonicity coincides with measurability in a hard evidence structure (where evidence is costless when it is available) which satisfies normality.\footnote{ Note that this only holds among pairs of states which do not satisfy maskin monotonicity, for instance with state independent preferences since otherwise, evidence monotonicity may be satisfied via preference variation.} In contrast, our Theorem \ref{hardcostly} allows for hard evidence which is available and yet has a positive cost.
+In this setting, even when the evidence structure satisfies normality, there can still be social choice functions which satisfy measurability but not evidence monotonicity (under constant preferences).
+See Appendix \ref{app:meas_but_not_em} for a detailed description.
+Such SCFs can therefore be implemented according to Theorem \ref {hardcostly} but not Theorem \ref{main_soft}.

-The table depicts the available articles of evidence, and unavailable articles of evidence are assumed to have infinite cost.
-All available articles of evidence are costless except for the article $\{s_{4}\}$ which has a small positive cost.
-The evidence structure satisfies normality.
-Now suppose that $f$ prescribes different outcomes for different states.
-Then, $ f $ is measurable but $f$ is not evidence monotonic (under constant preference); see Appendix \ref{app:meas_but_not_em}.
-In other words, $f$ can be implemented according to Theorem \ref{hardcostly} but not Theorem \ref {main_soft}.